smswithoutborders/SMSWithoutBorders-Gateway-Server/README.md

 `POST /<api-version>/sync/users/<user-id>`

 This returns a string url, which can be connected to by websocket clients.
+The users can begin communicating with this \
+returned URL or scan them through the QR scan function in the app.

 `''`, `200` session created